 What Should I Do When I Want to Export?

 If you run a small business, chances are you’ve thought about exporting at least once.
 But what do you do if you want to get started?
 This guide will help you get started exporting your goods and services, from finding the right products to exporting through the appropriate channels.

-When thinking about exporting, it’s important to keep a few things in mind.
+When thinking about import and export for small businesses, it’s important to keep a few things in mind.
 First, what are your products and services?
 Second, who are your target markets?
 Finally, how will you know if your exports are successful?

 - Identify What You Sell